berndverhofstadt/homelab-docs/docs/Productivity Tools/index.md

 - Lightweight dashboards or launchers that collect links to the most used services.

 Again, all of these are fronted by Traefik and protected with Authelia/authentik so that only authenticated users can access them.

+### Developer utilities and ephemeral secrets

+Two small but very useful helpers in this homelab are:

+- [IT Tools](IT-Tools.md) – a collection of web‑based developer utilities (encoders/decoders, formatters, converters, …).
+- [cryptgeon](Cryptgeon.md) – an ephemeral, client‑side‑encrypted note and file sharing service for one‑off secrets.

 ## Common deployment pattern